What Makes a Good Shoe? A Physio's Guide to Footwear

 Why Do Barefoot Shoes Hurt at First?
 (It's NOT the Shoe's Fault)

-If you put on a pair of minimalist shoes, walk around for day, and feel some sort of pain, discomfort, tightness, or dysfunction in your feet, calves, or shins, etc., no one can argue with that.
+If you put on a pair of minimalist shoes, walk around for a day, and feel some sort of pain, discomfort, tightness, or dysfunction in your feet, calves, or shins, no one can argue with that.
 But technically, this is not the shoe's fault.
 It's just exposed a bunch of hidden dysfunction that was bubbling away under the surface.

+The discomfort means you may have years of stiffness, weakness, and sub-optimal mechanics to undo.
 This is a good thing.
 It shows you exactly what you need to work on.
 By all means transition slowly when trying barefoot shoes for the first time.
-Wear them intermittently to begin with while working on your strength, flexibilty and overall leg mechanics.
+Wear them intermittently to begin with while working on your strength, flexibility and overall leg mechanics.
 Your body will adapt down a positive path eventually.

 FAQ: What Makes a Good Shoe?

-Q: What are the best shoes for my feet?
+What are the best shoes for my feet?

-A: The best long-term goal is a minimalist shoe.
+The best long-term goal is a minimalist shoe.
 However, if you have significant pain, the best shoe right now is one that supports your current limitations while you work on fixing the root cause (ankle mobility, hip strength, etc).

-Q: What shoes help with foot pain?
+What shoes help with foot pain?

-Q: Is arch support important?
+Is arch support important?

-A: It's may be important for managing symptoms associated with various aches and pains, but ultimately arches are not supposed to be weightbearing surfaces.
+It may be important for managing symptoms associated with various aches and pains, but ultimately arches are not supposed to be weightbearing surfaces.
 It's a (helpful) crutch, but unfortunately not a cure.

-Q: Are heels bad?
+Are heels bad?

-A: Potentially.
+Potentially.
 Any elevated heel, no matter how small, has the capacity to reduce your ankle range of motion over time and alter your entire body mechanics.
-Having said that, you should still be able to wear heeled footwear when you chose to, but perhaps reconsider if they've become a staple of your footwear diet.
+Having said that, you should still be able to wear heeled footwear when you choose to, but perhaps reconsider if they've become a staple of your footwear diet.

-Q: Why do minimalist shoes hurt my feet?
+Why do minimalist shoes hurt my feet?

-A: Minimalist shoes don't create a new issue, they're just good at exposing things you didn't know you had.
+Minimalist shoes don't create a new issue; they're just good at exposing things you didn't know you had.
 By definition, minimalist shoes test your basic range of motion, strength, and mechanics - things easily lost when wearing built-up modern shoes.
 It's ok for minimalist shoes to make you feel uncomfortable initially.
 But the goal is to make sure you can tolerate them at some stage.
 This will mean you're slowly regaining any basic mobility, strength and function previously lost.

-Q: What are the best shoes for being on your feet all day?
+What are the best shoes for being on your feet all day?

-A: The best shoes for being on your feet all day are the ones that best support any mechanical deficiencies you may have.
+The best shoes for being on your feet all day are the ones that best support any mechanical deficiencies you may have.
 If standing all day on a hard surface, a shoe with more cushioning makes sense.
 If you have to walk a lot, a shoe with arch support and a slight heel may work best if your feet and ankles are a little stiff.
 However, as this article suggests, if you work hard on improving the mobility of your feet and ankles and spend a bit more time barefoot, any minimalist shoe should be the end goal eventually.

 Conclusion: It's Time to Go Back to Basics